-CoM SSA Day: Local governments in Africa need to take immediate and impactful adaptation measures to build resilience to climate
+CoM SSA Day: Local governments in Africa need to take immediate and impactful adaptation measures to build climate resilience

 Published: 24 Oct 2022